AntonioDehesa/dataScienceAndML/Information.md

 The sum of the squares of the differences between the predicted values and the actual values.
 This gives us a metric for how good our, say, coefficients, are.

 It basically measures the side of out error.

+* Concave functions are like mountains: a peak, and the rest of it is at a lower point
+* Convex is like a valley: a lower point, surrounded by higher points.

+#### Gradient Descent

+An algorith to find the minimum of a function.
+It looks, step by step, a lower point, and a lower point, until it cannot find a lower point.
+It has the disadvantage of falling into a false bottom, a local minimum, and not a global minimum.